 You can now play Brutal Doom with good settings.
 If this is the first time that you launch Ultimate Doom:

 Configure the server or play multiplayer

 In the installation directory of Zandronum, there is a Doomseeker folder.
 Launch doomseeker.exe.
-In Engines>Zandronum>Path to executable, target the Zandronum folder.
-Click on OK/Apply.

 Click on the red arrows at the top left to get a list of the servers.
 In the search bar, type in Brutal to display the public servers running Brutal Doom.
 However please note that if you join one, you might encounter a whole range of error messages or issues.
 Either an incompatibility between different versions of Zandronum, either new files to download, or « acs fatality is already defined in global ».
-If you happen to see this error message, you must remove the brutal*.pk3 file from your skins folder.
+If you happen to see this error message, you must remove the Brutal Doom .pk3 file (currently bd21rc1fix.pk3) from your skins folder.
 When you want to play the game in single player, just drag and drop the file on Zandronum.exe.
 Good luck!

 If you intend to create a server, in Doomseeker Options>Configure>Custom servers, click on « Add » and type in Host your public ip address (if you want to know it, type in what is my ip in Google), and as a port leave 10666.
 Please note that it is very likely that you will need to open your port/redirect your port on the UDP port 10666.
 You can usually set this up on the firewall of your router, you will hopefully find a tutorial/guide specific to your router on the web.
 You can use that software to verify the port redirection.

 Then in Doomseeker, File>Create a server.
 Executable must target your Zandronum folder.
 Type in a server name and keep the port on 10666.
 Game mode, Cooperative if you so desire.
-In the IWAD line, target the .wad file of the Doom you want to use (Ultimate Doom or Doom 2) then in the Additional WADs and files, click on Add and target the brutal*.pk3 file of Brutal Doom.
+In the IWAD line, target the .wad file of the Doom you want to use (Ultimate Doom or Doom 2) then in the Additional WADs and files, click on Add and target the Brutal Doom .pk3 file (currently bd21rc1fix.pk3).
 This is also where you can add a custom map, by clicking on Add and targeting its .wad file.
 Please note that some custom maps require Doom 1 while others require Doom 2.
 The Map line can remain empty if you start a .wad from the very beginning, otherwise type in E1M1 or MAP01 or else to start from a specific map (Episode 1 Map 1 and so on for Doom 1, MAP01 and so on Doom 2).
 Make sure that Broadcast to Master is ticked.